scriptituk/xfade-easing/README.md

 > there are better and faster ways to use the complete set of GL Transitions with FFmpeg:
 > [ffmpeg-gl-transition](https://github.com/transitive-bullshit/ffmpeg-gl-transition) is a native FFmpeg filter which requires building ffmpeg from source
 > [ffmpeg-concat](https://github.com/transitive-bullshit/ffmpeg-concat) is a Node.js package which requires installation
-> [xfade_opencl](https://ffmpeg.org/ffmpeg-filters.html#xfade_005fopencl) FFmpeg filter can run custom transition effects from OpenCL source (not OpenGL) but enablement is quite involved
+> [xfade_opencl](https://ffmpeg.org/ffmpeg-filters.html#xfade_005fopencl) FFmpeg filter can run custom transition effects from OpenCL source but enablement is quite involved and OpenCL is not not OpenGL

 #### With easing